useblocks/sphinx-needs/docs/directives/needbar.rst

 ========

 .. versionadded:: 0.7.5

+``needbar`` adds a bar-chart to your documentation:

-.. versionchanged:: nextversion
+.. versionchanged:: 2.0

    Matplotlib dependency (required for needbar) now moved to optional extra.
-   Install the extra via `pip install sphinxcontrib-needs[matplotlib]` to enable support for this directive.
+   Install the extra via `pip install sphinx-needs[matplotlib]` to enable support for this directive.

-``needbar`` adds a bar-chart to your documentation:

 |ex|